grame-cncm/faustdoc/src/tutorials/julia.md

 julia -t 2 foo.jl -gtk
 ```

-The following command starts the program with the OSC control interface, ready to receive OSC commands or controlled with the `faust-osc-controller` tool as previously explained :
+The following command starts the program with the OSC control interface, ready to receive OSC commands or controlled with the `faust-osc-controller` tool as previously explained:

 ```bash
 julia -t 2 foo.jl -osc